-Part 3A of the Ombudsman Act 1974
+Part 4 of the Children's Guardian Act

-Part 3A Ombudsman Act 1974, defines Diocesan schools as a 'designated non-government agency' and as such we must have systems for preventing, reporting (to the Ombudsman) and investigating reportable conduct.
+Part 4 of the Children's Guardian Act defines a non-government school as a Schedule 1 Entity and as such we must have systems for preventing, reporting (to the Children's Guardian) and investigating reportable conduct.

-All staff and volunteers in Diocesan schools fall within the scope of Part 3A and may be investigated for alleged 'reportable conduct' which includes sexual offenses, misconduct, assault, ill-treatment, neglect and behaviour that causes psychological harm to children.
+All employees or volunteers who hold a Working with Children Check for the purpose of their role, within a Catholic Systemic School, fall within the scope of Part 4 and may be investigated for alleged "reportable conduct" which includes sexual offences, misconduct, assault, ill-treatment, neglect, and behaviour that causes psychological harm to children.